paultongyoo/churn-model-evaluation-platform/README.md

-# Churn Prediction Model Evaluation Pipeline
+# Churn Prediction Model Evaluation Platform

 (For those evaluating this project for the [DataTalks.club MLOps Zoomcamp certification](https://datatalks.club/blog/mlops-zoomcamp.html), see the [**"DataTalks.club MLOps Zoomcamp Evaluation Criteria" section**](#datatalksclub-mlops-zoomcamp-evaluation-criteria) for abridged explanations of how this project fulfills each criteria.)